Letters from John Hardie to his family, 1917-1918 - Part 4

 there were stretchers lined up

-ing their turn.
+their turn.
 You see it was an

-advanced dressing ptation.
+advanced dressing station.

-hadnt gone far before I came
+I hadn’t gone far before I came

 across my Battalion, which was in

-rserne, sheltering in a rrailway
+reserve sheltering in a railway

 cutting.

-I don't think I will ever forged
+I don't think I will ever forget

-the sights I saw along there Chaps
+the sights I saw along there.
+Chaps

 whom I had seen alive only a day

-on so before were lying it wtll
+or so before were lying in little

 groups, just as they were killed

-the shells and all the way
+by the shells - and all the way

-down the road it got worse
+down the road it got worse.
+This

-was the Mennen road
+was the Mennin Road.

-heard afterwards what was left
+I heard afterwards what was left

 of our boy went up and helped